sugaryourcoffee/secondhand/doc/upgrading-rails-4.1-to-rails-4.2.md

     expect { Event.find(event.id) }.to \
       raise_error(ActiveRecord::RecordNotFound, /.*'id'=#{event.id}.*/)

-#### ArgumentError:
+#### More errors

-We get quite some argument errors
+We get quite some errors with the upgrade rspec and capybara versions

-    ArgumentError:
+##### ArgumentError:
     13 Unused parameters passed to Capybara::Queries::SelectorQuery :
     ["Cart"]

     3 wrong number of arguments (given 2, expected 0..1)

+This is a change on how capybara is accepting optional parameters now.
+Options have to be provided in a hash.
+Changing to hash (href:, text:) the errors are gone.

-    2 ActionController::RoutingError
+##### ActionController::RoutingError

-    7 Failure/Error
-       expected #has_text? which has whitespace because of \ line break

-------------------old stuff-------------
-## Runtime Errors
-Runtime errors after upgrading to Rails 4.1.16.

-### Asset filtered out and will not be served
-The error message in caused by Gritter.
-First update to the latest version with

-    gem "gritter", "1.2.0"

-Then run `bundle install`

-When starting the server with `rails s` and going to `localhost:3000` following error is thrown

-    Asset filtered out and will not be served: add `Rails.application.config.assets.precompile +=
-    %w( glyphicons-halflings.png )` to
-    `config/initializers/assets.rb` and restart your server

-After adding the code and restarting the server, `localhost:3000` will show the next entry we have to add, go on until the application starts without error.
+That was a hard one.
+After hours of analyzing it turned out as timing issue.

+The error was a routing error, saying that the rack server cannot find the route `en/lists/134/delete_item` which is actually a DELETE but it complains that the route [GET] does not exist.
+More surprisingly, when running the complete test suite it always was throwing this error.
+When only the single spec was run, no error occured.

+##### have\_text doesn't find text
+The `expect(page).to have_text "abc \
+                                def"

+raised an error that "abc                        def" could not be found.
+Previous versions have omitted the extra white spaces.
+Now these are considered.
+Removing the line break was finally the solution.

 # Stage 3 - Deploying the Beta Application
 The next step is to deploy the application to the beta server.
 We already have a running application on the beta, staging and production machine.
 The initial